HOW TO FIT & INSTALL SKIRTING BOARDS

 - Repeat the steps above for the second skirting board length to complete the corner.

-Here are the types of Orac adhesives to choose from.
+Here are the types of Orac adhesives which we would recommend choosing from as the best way to attach your skirting boards.
 Each adhesive comes in various sizes to meet the needs of your project.

 - Decofix® Pro adhesive – for use on interior walls and porous surfaces